Individual Psychotherapy

 • early life events and experiences of trauma

-• addiction and healthy lifestyle
+• addiction and a healthy lifestyle

 • gender identity and/or sexuality